 What are the symptoms of NCGS?

-NCGS can cause a number of different symptoms.
+NCGS has been reported to have caused a number of different symptoms.
 Gastrointestinal symptoms include bloating, abdominal pain, diarrhoea or constipation (Catassi et al, 2013: 3843).
 Extra-intestinal symptoms, i.e. symptoms that are not gastrointestinal, include headaches, dermatitis, skin rashes, joint pain, ‘brain-fog’, tiredness and fatigue.
 NCGS in children is less likely to cause extra-intestinal symptoms than in adults.
 Overall, the most common extra-intestinal symptom is tiredness, and there are no known major complications of untreated NCGS.